isabella232/docs-13/docs/Assets.md

-# Media
+# Assets

-Working with media is an essential part of content management.
-GraphCMS allows you to upload and assign media files to any content model in your project.
-The uploaded files will be assigned to the project´s internal `Media` model. `Media fields` will then connect the dots between a content model and assigned files.
+Working with assets is an essential part of content management.
+GraphCMS allows you to upload and assign asset files to any content model in your project.
+The uploaded files will be assigned to the project´s internal `Asset` model. `Asset fields` will then connect the dots between a content model and assigned files.

-Media files that are stored in GraphCMS are served via a global content delivery network.
-This assures quick response times and fast loading of your media.
+Asset files that are stored in GraphCMS are served via a global content delivery network.
+This assures quick response times and fast loading of your assets.

 ![Screenshot](img/animated/mediaScreenCapture.gif)

-## Querying a Media Field
+## Querying an Assets Field

-Uploaded media files can be queried from your content API.
+Uploaded asset files can be queried from your content API.
 Let´s assume we have a content model `Post`, with a field configuration of:

 * Title `#title` `Single Line Text`
-* Images `#images` `Media` `Allow Multiple Values`
+* Images `#images` `Assets` `Allow Multiple Values`

 This will allow us to store an arbitrary number of images for a `Post`.